SSWConsulting/SSW.Rules.Content/rules/keep-yourself-connected-overseas/rule.md

 guid: 4112a1e5-50d8-449b-9cc8-9c42d3c1e814
 ---

-Ensuring seamless connectivity during international travel is a crucial consideration, especially on business trips.
-While obtaining a roaming package from your service provider is a common solution, you might face exorbitant bills upon returning home.
+Staying connected when traveling internationally is super important, especially for business trips.
+While grabbing a roaming package from your mobile provider is a popular choice, it can sometimes lead to a shockingly high bill when you get back home.

 The question arises: _How can one stay connected without the risk of huge bills?_